Bladder and bowel problems

 - A popular natural remedy is to drink two teaspoons of peppermint water dissolved in a small cup of hot water.
 You can sweeten this with sugar.
 Or you could try peppermint tea.

 - You could try taking charcoal tablets, which you can buy from the chemist.
-These can affect other medicines so always ask your doctor or pharmacist first.
+However, charcoal can affect other medicines you may be taking so always ask your doctor or pharmacist first.

 - Gentle exercise, especially walking, can improve wind.